rumbleFTW/smhash/README.md

 ## smhash 0.1.0
 </br>
-A simple commandline password manager, built using our favourite language, Rust!
+A simple commandline password manager for GNU/Linux, UNIX and OpenBSD systems, built using our favourite language, Rust!